Cole-vJ/CovRegpy/README.md

+# Disclaimer

+Our team acknowledges the financial contributions and support of our benefactors in the production of this research.
+The authors, owners, and benefactors of this research reserve the right to request compensation from commercial entities seeking to use our software.
+All non-commercial usage of this software package is allowed with the associated permissions, limitations, and conditions as outlined in the GNU General Public License v3.0.
+For any commercial usage of this software, the authors, owners, and benefactors of this research respectfully request that the commercial entity in question consult the authors, owners, and benefactors.

 ## Linux Installation

 Create new environment (if needed) with specific version of Python.
 Python is backwards compatible such that packages working on Python version 3.7 will work on Python version 3.8 et cetera, but the reverse is not true.
 Python version 3.7 is recommended for the best user experience.